+- courts of appeals,

+- district courts,

+- bankruptcy courts,

+- the Court of Federal Claims, and

+- the Court of International Trade.

+- (a) Devices Covered

+- cellular phones;

+- "smartphones" (e.g., iPhones, Android devices, and other mobile phones that perform many of the functions of a computer);

+- tablets;

+- laptop computers;

+- devices that wirelessly connect to and pair with computers and smartphones to transmit data (including smart watches, earpieces, headphones, and fitness trackers); and

+- audio recorders, still cameras, and video cameras that can connect wirelessly to other devices.

+- (b) Device Capabilities

-- (a) Portable communication devices, including cellular and smartphones now perform many of the functions of a computer, have internet access, and are equipped with cameras and microphones. - (b) These devices have the ability to live stream video, as well as to post videos, pictures, and textual content to the internet, including social media feeds (e.g., Twitter, Facebook, Snapchat, Instagram, YouTube, and Periscope), and can post content instantaneously to blogs and other websites.
+- (1) Portable communication devices, including cellular and smartphones now perform many of the functions of a computer, have internet access, and are equipped with cameras and microphones.

+- (2) These devices have the ability to live stream video, as well as to post videos, pictures, and textual content to the internet, including social media feeds (e.g., Twitter, Facebook, Snapchat, Instagram, YouTube, and Periscope), and can post content instantaneously to blogs and other websites.
-§ 540.30 Types of Policies Adopted by Courts on Devices

-Federal courts have adopted a variety of rules to address the admission and use of devices in federal courthouses, including the following:

-- (a) In some districts, possession of devices is strictly limited in the courthouse.
+- (c) Types of Policies Adopted by Courts on Devices - (1) Federal courts have adopted a variety of rules to address the admission and use of devices in federal courthouses, including the following: - (A) In some districts, possession of devices is strictly limited in the courthouse.
 Districts either prohibit the admission of devices in the courthouse or only allow attorneys to bring them into the courthouse with stringent restrictions on their use.
-For example, attorneys may be allowed to use their devices only to access a calendar function. - (b) In some districts, devices are generally allowed into the courthouse and courtroom, but may have to be turned off or silenced while in the courtroom. - (c) In some districts, individuals with a business reason to enter the courthouse (e.g., attorneys, court employees, law enforcement) are allowed to possess and use devices in the courthouse and courtroom.
+For example, attorneys may be allowed to use their devices only to access a calendar function. - (B) In some districts, devices are generally allowed into the courthouse and courtroom, but may have to be turned off or silenced while in the courtroom. - (C) In some districts, individuals with a business reason to enter the courthouse (e.g., attorneys, court employees, law enforcement) are allowed to possess and use devices in the courthouse and courtroom.
 Many districts, however, employ restrictions, which may vary depending on the user.
-Variations include the following:

-- (1) Court personnel, law enforcement, building tenants, and attorneys are afforded the greatest levels of access in terms of the types of devices that can be brought in and the extent to which they are allowed to be used in the courthouse and courtroom. - (2) Jurors typically have more restricted access to devices.

-§ 540.40 Types of Policies Adopted by Courts on Device Use by the Media

-(a) Broadcasting of district court proceedings is generally prohibited under Judicial Conference policy (see: Guide, Vol. 10, Ch.
-4 (Cameras in the Courtroom)), but within that constraint, some courts have adopted policies permitting the media to make limited use of devices.
+Variations include the following: - (1) Court personnel, law enforcement, building tenants, and attorneys are afforded the greatest levels of access in terms of the types of devices that can be brought in and the extent to which they are allowed to be used in the courthouse and courtroom. - (2) Jurors typically have more restricted access to devices. - (d) Types of Policies Adopted by Courts on Use of Devices by the Media - (1) Broadcasting of district court proceedings is prohibited under Judicial Conference policy, but within that constraint, some courts have adopted policies permitting the media to make limited use of devices.
 In addition, some judges have addressed this issue on a case-by-case basis, or when the media specifically submits a request to use a device in the courtroom.